AlbertoBasalo/angular_intro/README.md

 A sample project for an introductory course to Angular

-> Developing **Astro Bookings** a booking web app for a fictitious space travel company
+> Developing **Astro Bookings** a web app for a fictitious space travel company.

-- Follow the numbered branches of this repository.
+- 🛣️ Follow the numbered branches of this repository.

-- Execute `npm i` and `npm start` to run the app.
+- 🚀 Execute `npm i` and `npm start` to run the app.

+- 📕 Read the `docs` folder content.

 ---